open-telemetry/opamp-spec/specification.md

   and the file SHOULD be downloaded from the location specified in the [download_url](#downloadablefiledownload_url) field of the [DownloadableFile](#downloadablefile-message) message.
 The Agent SHOULD use an HTTP GET message to download the file.
+The Agent SHOULD include the HTTP headers provided in the [headers](#downloadablefileheaders) field for the GET request.

 The procedure outlined above allows the Agent to efficiently download only new or changed packages and only download new or changed files.